-The law is a powerful force in Red Dead Redemption 2, and there are definitely going to be plenty of times when you're on the wrong side of it.
-In our Red Dead Redemption 2 wanted level guide, we'll be explaining the various states of the wanted level where the law can be pursuing you, as well as detailing how to lose your wanted level in Red Dead Redemption 2, so you know how to quickly pay off your bounty.
+Arthur Morgan is going to end up on the wrong side of the law tons of times in Red Dead Redemption 2, and you'll find yourself wanted by bounty hunters.
+In this Red Dead Redemption 2 wanted level guide, we'll be explaining the wanted system in full, as well as how to lose your wanted bounty in Red Dead Redemption 2, so you can quickly lose your pursuers.

 But if you instead need any help with any additional areas of Rockstar’s latest blockbuster game, you’ll want to head over to our Red Dead Redemption 2 guides hub.
 It’s on this central page that you can find a complete beginner’s guide to the game, as well as a full list of tips and tricks on the open world, and other areas of the huge game.

 Red Dead Redemption 2’s Wanted Level System Explained

 The law are always on the lookout for crimes in Red Dead Redemption 2.
 Rockstar is aiming for ultra realism with RDR2, so chances are if you think something could be considered a crime, like running someone over with your horse, or threatening someone with your gun drawn, then it’s a crime.
 If you want to remain out of the law's eye don't perform illegal acts, such as the horse attack we just mentioned.

 After you’ve committed an act that could be deemed a crime, any potential witnesses will attempt to report you to the law.
 They’re marked on your mini map with a small eye icon, and should you let them get away, the Wanted system will kick into gear, and the law will have you marked.

 How to Prevent Witnesses From Reporting You for Crimes?